RC-002/First_Repository/README.md

-# First_Repository
+# Automation OF Garages
-This is my first repository for testing GIT
+This is part of my IBM Externship Project